Share Market Insider

 A great value stock possesses certain characteristics that make it an attractive investment for value investors.

 These characteristics reflect the underlying fundamentals of the company and its stock price, and they are used to identify stocks that are considered undervalued.
-Here are some key attributes of a great-value stock:

 Low Valuation Ratios: